wme7/LaTeX_beamer/README.md

 - S1 : Frame with multiple columns,
 - S1 : Frame with breaks,

-- S2 : Frame with a code,
+- S2 : The Bibliography with biblatex,
-- S2 : Frame with figures overlays,
+- S2 : Fotenotes and references,
-- S2 : The metropolis theme,
+- S2 : Handouts.

-- S3 : The Bibliography with bibtex,
+- S3 : Frame with a code,
-- S3 : Fotenotes and references,
+- S3 : Frame with figures overlays,
-- S3 : Handouts.
+- S3 : The metropolis theme,

 ## Starting hint:
 ```latex